Deep-learning-exp/M-SCAN/README.md

 The framework is trained on the RSNA 2024 Lumbar Spine Degenerative dataset, comprising 1,975 studies labeled across five intervertebral disc levels (L1/L2, L2/L3, L3/L4, L4/L5, and L5/S1).
 Each study includes Sagittal and Axial MRI slices, categorized into Normal/Mild, Moderate, or Severe SCS.

 ## Installation

-To run the M-SCAN framework, you need to set up a Python environment with the following dependencies. os gc sys
+To run the M-SCAN framework, you need to set up a Python environment with the following dependencies:

+- `os`: Standard Python library for interacting with the operating system.
+- `gc`: Standard Python library for garbage collection.
+- `sys`: Standard Python library for system-specific parameters and functions.
-Pillow==10.0.0          # For handling images
+- `Pillow==10.0.0`: For handling images.
-opencv-python-headless  # For image processing numpy                   # For numerical computations pandas                  # For data manipulation glob2                   # For file pattern matching tqdm                    # For progress bars matplotlib              # For plotting scikit-learn            # For KFold cross-validation pydicom                 # For DICOM file handling torch                   # PyTorch framework for deep learning torchvision             # For PyTorch vision utilities timm                    # Pretrained vision models transformers            # Hugging Face Transformers library ultralytics             # YOLO models and utilities natsort                 # For natural sorting of file names albumentations          # For image augmentation albumentations[imgaug]  # Extra augmentation features
+- `opencv-python-headless`: For image processing without GUI dependencies.
+- `numpy`: For numerical computations.
+- `pandas`: For data manipulation and analysis.
+- `glob2`: For file pattern matching and file handling.
+- `tqdm`: For progress bars and progress tracking.
+- `matplotlib`: For creating static, animated, and interactive visualizations.
+- `scikit-learn`: For machine learning utilities, including KFold cross-validation.
+- `pydicom`: For handling DICOM files, commonly used in medical imaging.
+- `torch`: PyTorch framework for deep learning.
+- `torchvision`: Provides datasets, model architectures, and image transformations for computer vision.
+- `timm`: Pretrained vision models and utilities.
+- `transformers`: Hugging Face's library for state-of-the-art natural language processing models.
+- `ultralytics`: YOLO models and utilities for object detection.
+- `natsort`: For natural sorting of file names.
+- `albumentations`: Fast image augmentation library.
+- `albumentations[imgaug]`: Extra augmentation features from `imgaug`.

+To install these dependencies, you can use the following command:

 ## Results
 The framework was trained and evaluated on 80% of the dataset for training and 20% for testing.
 The final results are as follows: